OsmanHadzikadunic/atlantbh-task/README.md

 Tests can be run by clicking green arrow button by the @Test annotation.

-Tests can be run through terminal with command where all tests can be run by one group :
+Tests can be executed via a terminal command, and one group can execute all the tests:

 "mvn test -Dgroups=smoke" or "mvn test -Dgroups=regression"

-Tests can be also run one by one with different name.
+Tests can also be run individually under different names.

 For Smoke tests: